ern0/gioco-a-intervalli/doc/lessons.md

 some system variables, like `TI` or `ST`.
 For example, `START` and `DIFF` are invalid variable names.

-Even if you're very careful, you'll just run into one.
+Even if you're very careful, you'll just run into one, so did I, of course.

+### Bottom line